Quick Start Guide

 If your home-based business will be a Bed & Breakfast or offer lodging, you must order a Plat Map (aka a “Building Plat”) from the DC Surveyor’s Office.

-They have drafters which will prepare your Building Plat after you pay for and order one.
+They have drafters which will prepare your Building Plat after you pay for it.

 The Building Plat they draw for you should show all existing structures as well as parking spaces for the owner and their guests.